 FSOOTY is back again for 2017 with one goal: To find the best Farm Sprayer Operator in the the UK.
-As always the Award will be presented at the Cereals show in June and there will be an Awards dinner the night before.
+The Award was be presented at Cereals Event, and the winner of FSOOTY 2017 is Stuart Woods.

 Jamie Marshall-Roberts, New Farming Technology Lead EUN, on FSOOTY

 "The application of crop protection products is one of the most complex challenges faced on farm.
 From filling the sprayer, through applying the spray to disposing of the empty containers, the operator is faced with many possible ways of doing the job.

 The use of plant protection products is under constant scrutiny, so it is important to use them safely and efficiently in a way that meets crop needs, as well as public, operator and environmental safety.